MIT World Peace University MBA Admissions 2026

 Rs.
 5.4 Lakhs |

-Here is a clear comparison of the benefits of MBA vs MIM vs MSc programmes.
-This will help students understand what each degree brings to the table in terms of career growth, learning outcomes, and long-term value.
+In the table below, we have compared the benefits of MBA, MIM and MSc programmes.
+These will help the students understand the scope, learning outcomes, and long-term value of the degrees.
 Each degree has its own strengths, and the best one depends on where students are in their career journey and what their goals are.

 Benefits | MBA Benefits | MIM Benefits | MSc Benefits |